aicrumb/doohickey/README.md

 more to come, feel free to add code and submit a PR (yipee for open source)

-### good classifier guidance settings for the new open ViT-H
+## Good classifier guidance settings for the new open ViT-H
 ```
 classifier_guidance = True
 lpips_guidance = False